paularlott/cli/README.md

 - Environment variable support
 - Built-in help and version commands
 - Optional suggestions when command not found
+- Automatic help generation
 - Command completions for Bash, Zsh, Fish and PowerShell
+- Storing of flag values into variables

 ## Installation